rioastamal/workshop-amazon-lightsail-containers/lab-deploy-python-flask/README.single-page.md

 <!-- begin step-6 -->

-### <a name="step-6"></a>Step 6 - Membuat Container Service di Amazon Lightsail
+### <a name="step-6"></a>Step 6 - Create Container Service on Amazon Lightsail

-Container service adalah sumber daya komputasi tempat dimana container dijalankan.
-Container service memiliki banyak pilihan kapasitas RAM dan vCPU yang bisa dipilih sesuai dengan kebutuhan aplikasi.
-Selain itu anda juga bisa menentukan jumlah node yang berjalan.
+Container service is compute resource on which the container is run.
+It provides many choices of RAM and vCPU capacities that can be selected according to your application needs.
+In addition you can also specify the number of nodes on which container is running.

-1. Sekarang masuk ke AWS Management Console kemudian masuk ke halaman Amazon Lightsail.
-Pada dashboard Amazon Lightsail klik menu **Containers**.
+1. Go to AWS Management Console then go to Amazon Lightsail page.
+On the Amazon Lightsail Dashboard click the **Containers** menu.

 [![Lightsail Containers Menu](https://raw.githubusercontent.com/rioastamal-examples/assets/main/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/images/lightsail-menu-containers.png)](https://raw.githubusercontent.com/rioastamal-examples/assets/main/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/images/lightsail-menu-containers.png)

-> Gambar 1.
-Menu Containers pada Amazon Lightsail
+> Figure 1.
+Containers menu on Amazon Lightsail

-2. Pada halaman Containers klik tombol **Create Instance** untuk mulai membuat sebuah Container service.
+2. On the Containers page click the **Create container service** button to start creating a Container service.

 [![Lightsail Create Instance Button](https://raw.githubusercontent.com/rioastamal-examples/assets/main/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/images/lightsail-button-create-instance.png)](https://raw.githubusercontent.com/rioastamal-examples/assets/main/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/images/lightsail-button-create-instance.png)

-> Gambar 2.
-Halaman Containers yang berisi daftar container yang telah dibuat
+> Figure 2.
+Containers page contain a list of containers

-3. Kemudian kita akan dihadapkan beberapa pilihan.
-Pada pilihan _Container service location_ pilih region **Singapore**.
-Klik link **Change AWS Region** untuk melakukannya.
-Pada pilihan kapasitas container pilih **Nano** dengan RAM 512MB dan vCPU 0.25.
-Pilihan _Choose the scale_ adalah untuk menentukan jumlah container yang akan diluncurkan, pilih **x1**.
-Artinya kita hanya akan meluncurkan 1 buah container.
+3. Then we will be faced with several choices.
+In the _Container service location_ option, select the a region, in this case I choose **Singapore**.
+Click the **Change AWS Region** link to do so.
+In the container capacity option, select **Nano** which consist of 512MB RAM and 0.25 vCPU.
+For the scale option specify **x1**.
+It means that we will only launch 1 node to run the containers.

 [![Lightsail Choose Container Capacity](https://raw.githubusercontent.com/rioastamal-examples/assets/main/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/images/lightsail-choose-container-capacity.png)](https://raw.githubusercontent.com/rioastamal-examples/assets/main/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/images/lightsail-choose-container-capacity.png)

-> Gambar 3.
-Memilih region dan kapasitas dari container
+> Figure 3.
+Selecting region and capacity of the container

-4. Lanjut pada pilihan selanjutnya adalah menentukan nama layanan.
-Pada bagian _Identify your service_ isi dengan **hello-api**.
-Pastikan pada bagian _Summary_ bahwa kita akan meluncurkan sebuah container dengan kapasitas **Nano** (512MB RAM, 0.25 vCPU) sebanyak **x1**.
-Total biaya untuk kapasitas tersebut adalah **$7 USD** per bulan.
-Jika sudah sesuai maka klik tombol **Create container service** untuk menyelesaikan pembuatan container service.
+4. Next is to determine the name of the service.
+In the _Identify your service_ section, enter **hello-api**.
+At the _Summary_ section as we can see we will launch a container with a **Nano** capacity (512MB RAM, 0.25 vCPU)  **x1**.
+Total cost for this container service is **$7** per month.
+All is set now click  **Create container service** button.

 [![Lightsail Choose Service Name](https://raw.githubusercontent.com/rioastamal-examples/assets/main/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/images/lightsail-choose-service-name.png)](https://raw.githubusercontent.com/rioastamal-examples/assets/main/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/images/lightsail-choose-service-name.png)

-> Gambar 4.
-Memasukkan nama container service
+> Figure 4.
+Entering the container service name

-5. Setelah itu Lightsail akan mulai memproses pembuatan container service **hello-api**.
-Ini akan memakan waktu beberapa menit, jadi mohon ditunggu.
-Setelah selesai anda akan dibawa ke dashboard dari halaman container service **hello-api**.
-ANda akan mendapat domain yang digunakan untuk mengakses container.
-Domain tersebut terlihat di bagian _Public domain_.
-Tunggu hingga status menjadi **Ready** kemudian klik domain tersebut untuk membuka aplikasi **hello-api**.
-Ketika domain tersebut dikunjungi harusnya terdapat error 404 karena belum ada container image yang dideploy pada **hello-api**.
+5. Container service creation will take few minutes, so be patient.
+Once done you will be taken to the dashboard of the **hello-api** container service page.
+You will get a domain to used to access your container.
+The domain is located at the _Public domain_ section.
+Wait until the status becomes **Ready** then click the domain to open **hello-api** container service.
+It should be still 404 error because no container image has been deployed to the container service.

 [![Lightsail hello-api Dashboard](https://raw.githubusercontent.com/rioastamal-examples/assets/main/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/images/lightsail-hello-api-dashboard.png)](https://raw.githubusercontent.com/rioastamal-examples/assets/main/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/images/lightsail-hello-api-dashboard.png)

-> Gambar 5.
-Dashboard dari container service hello-api
+> Figure 5.
+Dashboard of the hello-api container service

 [![Lightsail hello-api 404](https://raw.githubusercontent.com/rioastamal-examples/assets/main/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/images/lightsail-404-hello-api.png)](https://raw.githubusercontent.com/rioastamal-examples/assets/main/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/images/lightsail-404-hello-api.png)

-> Gambar 6.
-Layanan hello-api masih 404 karena belum ada container image yang dideploy
+> Figure 6. hello-api service returns 404 because no container image has been deployed

 [^back to top](#top)